 Discipline Is Not the Answer: Better Approaches to On-campus Student Tobacco Use

-To address these concerns, Truth Initiative developed Vaping: Know the truth, a national youth vaping prevention curriculum for high school and middle school students that gives young people the facts about e-cigarette use and provides resources to quit.
+To support educators to help prevent e-cigarette use and help students already vaping to quit, Truth Initiative developed Vaping: Know the truth, a national youth vaping prevention curriculum for high school and middle school students that gives young people the facts about e-cigarette use and provides quit resources.
 This online program was developed to be a positive, modern approach to guide teachers and educate youth about these products and their risks.
 It is intended to be used in the classroom for all students.
 It is not intended as a remedial program or a punishment for those caught vaping or using other tobacco products on school grounds.

 As schools develop or revamp and modernize their smoke- or tobacco-free policies, we get many questions about what schools should do when students violate these policies and use tobacco products on campus.
 We provide some suggestions below for how best to address student tobacco use in school.